OISTE/repository/OWGTMCPS.md

 Archived records and audit logs are kept Records are retained for at least the validity of the involved certificates.

-For the particular case of SSL and EV certificates, The CA must ensure the retention period stipulated by the CAB Forum in its guidelines.
+For the particular case of TLS and EV certificates, The CA must ensure the retention period stipulated by the CAB Forum in its guidelines.

 ### 5.5.3  Protection of archive